WICG/turtledove/FLEDGE.md

 The output of `scoreAd()` is a number indicating how desirable this ad is.
 Any value that is zero or negative indicates that the ad cannot win the auction.
 (This could be used, for example, to eliminate any interest-group-targeted ad that would not beat a contextually-targeted candidate.)
 The winner of the auction is the ad object which was given the highest score.

 The logic in `scoreAd()` has access to the full auction configuration object, which means the seller can pass in arbitrary information from the publisher page.
 In particular, the configuration object's `sellerSignals` field is exclusively for passing information into `scoreAd()`.
-This can include information based on looking up publisher settings, based on making a contextual ad request, and so on.
-Examples of logic that could live in this function include:
+This field can include information based on looking up publisher settings, based on making a contextual ad request, and so on.
+Examples of logic that could live in the `scoreAd()` function include:

-*   Calculation of a publisher pay-out, based on the ad bid along with arbitrary seller data and arbitrary metadata included in the adObject.
+*   Calculation of a publisher pay-out, based on the ad bid along with arbitrary seller data and arbitrary metadata included in the `adObject`.
 This pay-out could influence both the ad's desirability and the post-auction reporting used for moving money around.
 *   Honoring publisher deals that promote certain ads over others irrespective of a per-page auction price.
 *   Disqualifying some ads, by returning a desirability score of 0 (which means the ad will not win).
-This could, for example, be based on comparing ad metadata (e.g. advertiser or topic) to publisher site's rules for what ads are allowed to appear on the page, or based on the bidder being slow (as revealed by `biddingDurationMsec`).
+This could, for example, be based on comparing ad metadata (e.g. advertiser or topic) to the publisher site's rules for what ads are allowed to appear on the page, or based on the bidder being slow (as revealed by `biddingDurationMsec`).
 *   Checking whether the creative contents have been pre-approved by the seller.
 This could be implemented by an out-of-band creative review process leading to the seller handing the buyer a cryptographically-signed token, which the buyer then includes in the ad's metadata.
 See [TERN's Section 0](https://github.com/WICG/turtledove/blob/master/TERN.md#0-before-advertising-begins) for more discussion of this possibility.
-The browser signals include an adRenderFingerprint value, which can be checked against a pre-approved fingerprint here as well.
-(Eventually this fingerprint can be a hash of the ad web bundle, but while rendering still uses the network, it should just be a hash of the rendering URL.)
+The browser signals include an `adRenderFingerprint` value, which can be checked against a pre-approved fingerprint here as well.
+(Eventually this fingerprint can be a hash of the ad Web Bundle, but while rendering still uses the network, it should just be a hash of the rendering URL.)

 Note that `scoreAd()` does not have any way to _store_ information for use later on a different page.
 In particular, if the ad scoring logic on day 1 observes a bid from a particular interest group, and then on day 2 the browser interest group membership expires, there is no way for the ad scoring logic on day 3 to "remember" the pre-expiration membership information.